sassoftware/restaf-uidemos/README.md

 npm install
 ```

-## Configure the app
-### Server setup
-To run this application you need to do the following:

-1. Ask your system administrator to enable CORS using the SAS Environment Manager.

-2. Ask your system administrator to give you a clientid and clientSecret apporpriate
-for password flow.

 ### Creating env file
 Copy the uidemos.env file to some location.
 Edit uidemos.env file and follow the instructions in the file.
 Key values to set:

-1. VIYA_SERVER
-2. CLIENTID
-3. CLIENTSECRET
+1. portno - set this to a port available on your server.
+The default is 5002.

+### Authentication Setup

+To run this application you need to do the following:

+1. Ask your system administrator to enable CORS using the SAS Environment Manager.

+2. Ask your system administrator to give you a implicit flow clientid.
+There are two key values you will need

+    - The clientid assigned to your application
+    - Make sure you tell the adminstrator where you are running this application so that the admin can create the proper redirect_uri.
+    For example if you are running http://mydesktop:5002 then the redirect_uri should be http;//mydesktop:5002/uidemos/main